pruthviiraj/my-learnings/SQL Advent Calendar/README.md

-# SQL Advent Calendar — 24 Days of SQL by Interview Master
+# SQL Advent Calendar: 24 Days of SQL by Interview Master

 A festive, hands-on SQL challenge designed to strengthen analytical thinking, query optimization, and real-world problem-solving skills.

-## 📌 About the Challenge
+## About the Challenge

 The SQL Advent Calendar by **Interview Master** includes **24 SQL puzzles** ranging from **Easy → Medium → Hard**.